eleev/ios-spritekit-shader-sandbox/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)]()

-# PixelShaderDemo
+# SpriteKit Fragment Sandbox
-Demo project demonstrating how to use `GLSL` Shaders with `SpriteKit` in an iOS Application 👾.
+An `iOS` project demonstrating how to use `GLSL` Shaders with `SpriteKit` framework 👾.
+The purpose of the app is to serve as a sandbox that allows to quicly prototype and experiment with `fragment`  shaders.
 More shaders will be added on a regular basis.

 ## Tron Road
 <img src="https://user-images.githubusercontent.com/5098753/36630070-72668dc0-1971-11e8-8cea-b47389e5044a.gif" width="350">